datacite/schema-docs/docs/properties/overview.rst

 -------------------------------------------------

-:doc:`mandatory/index` provides a detailed description of the mandatory properties, which must be supplied with any initial metadata submission to DataCite, together with their sub-properties. **If one of the required properties is unavailable**, please use one of the standard (machine-recognizable) codes listed in :doc:`/appendices/appendix_3`.
+:doc:`mandatory/index` provides a detailed description of the mandatory properties, which must be supplied with any initial metadata submission to DataCite, together with their relevant sub-properties. **If one of the required properties is unavailable**, please use one of the standard (machine-recognizable) codes listed in :doc:`/appendices/appendix_3`.